-Description The subjects comprise an ex-Local Authority end terraced two storey villa.
-Accommodation On Ground Floor: Entrance Hallway, Lounge, Kitchen.
-On First Floor: First Floor Landing, Two Bedrooms, Shower Room.
-Gross internal floor area (m2) GA or thoroby 64 or thereby.
-Neighbourhood and location The property is situated within an ex-Local Authority housing development, where a number of properties are now privately owned.
-Local amenities are conveniently located.
-Age Approximately 70 years.
-Weather Wet and overcast, following a period of unsettled weather conditions.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with a pointed finish.
-The adjacent flashings appear to be formed in lead.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The subjects comprise an ex local authority semi-detached two storey villa.
+Accommodation Accommodation Ground Floor: Entrance Hallway, Lounge, Kitchen, First Floor: Landing, Two Bedrooms, Shower Room.
+Gross internal floor area (m2) 64 or thereby.
+Neighbourhood and location The property is situated within an ex local authority housing development, where a number of properties are now privately owned.
+Local amenities and conveniently located.
+Age Approximately 65 years.
+Weather Dry and overcast, following a period of unsettled weather conditions.
+Chimney stacks Visually inspected with the aid of binoculars where , appropriate.
+Assumed brick construction with a render/cement finish.
+Adjacent flashings appear to be formed in lead.
+Roofing including roof space Clausing waste ways visually increased with the sid of Rooming including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If the bound we will be the subsection of the section of If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so. may be taken by other means if the Surveyor deems it safe
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and overlaid with tiles.
+I was able to inspect the roof space and gained access from a

 Roofing including roof space hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with sarking material.
-Insulation material is laid between and over the ceiling joists.
+The roof is built of timber trusses and overlaid with sarking material.
+Insulation material is laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material, consisting of half-round gutters discharging into round downpipes.
+Rainwater units are of PVC and cast iron materials, consisting of half round gutters discharging into round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The outer walls are of cavity brick construction with an external finish of render.
-There is external wall insulation installed and there are sub-floor ventilators to the lower walls.
+There is evidence of cavity wall insulation installed and there are sub floor ventilators to the lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
-There are uPVC fascia boards.
-External decorations There is no external decoration noted.
+Windows and external doors are of UPVC double glazed type.
+The fascia/soffit boards appear to be of UPVC material.
+External decorations Visually inspected.
+External decoration has a painted finish.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings Visually inspected.
-There is a detached garage of timber construction with a pitched and felt roof covering.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-Calling around and boundaries There are garden grounds to the front and rear of the property, these being laid out in concrete paving and stone chips.
-There is a
+There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and stone chips.
+Boundary divisions are marked by masonry walls and timber fencing.